Chris Redman

-Chris James Redman (born July 7, 1977) is a former American football quarterback who played in the National Football League (NFL) for nine seasons.
-He played college football at the University of Louisville and was selected by the Baltimore Ravens in the third round of the 2000 NFL Draft.
+Chris James Redman (born July 7, 1977) is an American former professional football player who was a quarterback for nine seasons in the National Football League (NFL).
+He played college football for the Louisville Cardinals and was selected by the Baltimore Ravens in the third round of the 2000 NFL draft.
 Redman spent four seasons with the Ravens, primarily serving as a backup, and was part of the team that won a Super Bowl title in Super Bowl XXXV.
 After four years away from the NFL, he returned in 2007 with the Atlanta Falcons, where he played his last five seasons.

-Early years
+Early life

 Redman played high school football at Louisville Male High School, where his father, Bob Redman, was the veteran head coach.
-Chris helped lead the Bulldogs to the 1993 state championship in Class 4A (Kentucky's largest class at the time).
-He was a two-time all-state quarterback and Parade's National Player of the Year in 1994 after setting national high school records for most touchdown passes in a season (57) and most touchdown passes in a half (8, twice), the latter of which still has not been broken according to NFLHS.com.
+He helped lead the Bulldogs to the Kentucky Class 4A 1993 state championship (Kentucky's largest class at the time).
+He was a two-time All-State quarterback and Parade's National Player of the Year in 1994 after setting national high school records for most touchdown passes in a season (57) and most touchdown passes in a half (8, twice), the latter of which still has not been broken according to NFLHS.com.

 Recruitment

-As a top blue chip recruit, Redman was sought-after by many top college football programs.
+As a top blue chip recruit, Redman was sought after by many top college football programs.
 In-state Louisville was Redman's first choice, giving a verbal commitment in 1994.
 That changed when coach Howard Schnellenberger left to take the head coaching job at Oklahoma, taking offensive coordinator Gary Nord along with him.
 Schnellenberger did not recruit Redman further out of respect to his former employer, although Redman himself would back out of his commitment.

-Redman then turned his attention to the Illinois, giving them a commitment based on the recruiting efforts of Illini offensive coordinator Greg Landry.
+Redman then turned his attention to Illinois, giving them a commitment based on the recruiting efforts of Illini offensive coordinator Greg Landry.
 Illini head coach Lou Tepper ignited a controversy when he unexpectedly fired Landry the day after Redman signed his letter of commitment.
 Tepper denied any attempt to deceive Redman about Landry's future at Illinois and eventually released Redman from his commitment.
 The losses of Landry and Redman damaged Tepper's reputation among fans and media.
 The NCAA decided to void the LOC based on the unusual circumstances, restoring Redman to full eligibility and without transfer restrictions.

-In the spring of 1995, Redman visited Tennessee and Auburn before deciding to follow Schnellenberg to Oklahoma, giving another verbal commitment.
+In the spring of 1995, Redman visited Tennessee and Auburn before deciding to follow Schnellenberger to Oklahoma, giving another verbal commitment.
 That commitment lasted only a few months, as Redman backed out based on concerns about the depth chart and distance from home.
 In the summer of 1995, Redman signed a letter of intent to play college football at Louisville, his original choice, under new head coach Ron Cooper.